bollu/bollu.github.io/README.md

 - This is how we get "ladder operators" which raise and lower the state.
 If we have a state $x$ with some eigenvalue $\lambda$, the operator like $N$ gives us an "excited state" from $x$ which eigenvalue $\kappa + \lambda$.

-# Deriving pratt parsing by analyzing recursive descent [WIP]
+# Deriving pratt parsing by analyzing recursive descent [TODO]

 # Level set of a continuous function must be closed